 According to Bell Integrator, Neuton is both self-growing and learning.
-What this means is that it eliminates the needs to work on neurons and layers.
+What this means is that it eliminates the need to work on neurons and layers.

 Instead, all you have to do is create a dataset, and a model will, in turn, be developed automatically.
-The model requires less training samples.
+The model requires fewer training samples.

 Aside from benchmarks, you can now download such models.
 These models are claimed to be 10-100 times faster and smaller compared to those developed using existing non-neural algorithms and frameworks, while also utilizing 10-100 times fewer neurons.

 Neuton has higher accuracy, far lesser relative and absolute errors in the validation samples, and Auto ML.
 It requires basic technical skills only.

 If all that does not puzzle you, the Neuton’s FAQ mentions that the initial release will be devoid of RNN/CNN (recurrent/ convolutional neural networks).

 With all that in mind, the question is whether Neuton is a neural network or not?
 Even though RNN/CNN is not included in the first launch of the framework, Neuton is a neural network that has the potential to solve classification and regression issues.

 It requires training, even though the training samples are fewer compared to other algorithms.

 The resulting models come in the hdf5 format, which is generally open source and can be utilized by most of the modern frameworks and languages such as Keras.
 Python, Java, and others support hdf5.